Yanka Kupala State University of Grodno: History

 On February 22, 1940, by the decision of the Council of People's Commissars of the BSSR Teachers' Training Institute was founded in Hrodna/Grodno.
 It ceased its development because of the German-Soviet War.
 Already in 1944 the studies continued, and the Teachers' Institute was reorganized into a pedagogical (with three Faculties – Physics and Mathematics, Faculty of Literature and Foreign languages Faculty).
 In 1957 the institute was honored with the name of Yanka Kupala.
 In 1967 the first defence of doctoral thesis took place in the institute, and in 1969 postgraduate studies were introduced.
 On May 1, 1978, Pedagogical Institute was reorganized into the Yanka Kupala State University of Grodno.

 In 2011, it was the first university, among higher education institutions of the country, which became the winner of the national contest "Prize of the Government of the Republic of Belarus for achievements in quality".

 In 2011, the Yanka Kupala State University of Grodno received the status of scientific organization.

 In 2010, the Yanka Kupala University was the first university, among the regional universities of Belarus, which received national and international certificates of quality management system meeting the requirements of STB ISO 9001-2009 and ISO 9001:2008 (series of standards ISO 9000).

+In the aftermath of the disputed 2020 presidential election, the BSU leadership reported that from August 9, 2020 to August 2023, 50 employees were dismissed from BSU for political reasons, two received remarks, and three received reprimands.
+In addition, 140 students were expelled.